Stuyk/rebar-altv/docs/api/server/player/player-notify.md

 // Additionally, if a notification is being intercepted on client-side.
 The notification will not show.
 // Thus by default it uses GTA:V built-in native notifications until it does not. notify.showNotification('Hello there');

+// Send a message to the player notify.sendMessage({ type: 'info', content: 'Hello there!' });
+notify.sendMessage({ type: 'player', content: 'Hello there!', author: 'Some Other Player' });
 ```